 Swallow amoxicillin capsules whole with a drink of water.
 Do not chew or break them.

-Amoxicillin is available as a liquid for children and people who find it difficult to swallow tablets.
+Amoxicillin is available as a liquid for children and people who find it difficult to swallow capsules.

-If you or your child are taking amoxicillin as a liquid, it will usually be made up for you by your pharmacist.
+If you or your child are taking liquid amoxicillin, it will usually be made up for you by your pharmacist.
 The medicine will come with a plastic syringe or spoon to help you measure out the right dose.
+If you do not have one, ask your pharmacist for one.
+Do not use a kitchen teaspoon as it will not measure the right amount.

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.